Cruelty-free vs. Vegan

 or some may call a product vegan when:

 b) it does not contain any animal products AND it does not exploit animals in the development or manufacturing process, in this case.. we are talking about animal testing

-So in the case that you classify the term ‘vegan’ with the second instance, then it’s important that you do a bit of research, even a light Google search will do the trick, to find out what a company means when they call their products ‘vegan’.
+So in the case that you classify the term ‘vegan’ with the second instance, then it’s important that you do a bit of research to find out what a company means when they call their products ‘vegan’.